An in-principle super-polynomial quantum advantage for approximating combinatorial optimization problems via computational learning theory: Results

-The kind of reasoning developed here resembles that of Refs.~\cite{sweke_generator_2021,pirnay_density_2022,liu_supervised_2021}, but in contrast to the problem of PAC distribution learning (or the solution of a classification problem) considered in that work, we here apply the mindset followed there to the problem of approximating solutions to problems in combinatorial optimization.
-The argument we have put forth compellingly shows that full-scale, fault tolerant quantum computers can indeed perform provably substantially better than classical computers on instances of approximating combinatorial optimization problems, in fact, featuring a super-polynomial speedup.
-On a higher level, this work displays, once more, how helpful \emph{cryptographic methods} can be in the design of quantum algorithms.
-To make contact with quantum approximate optimization, we also spell out how the graph coloring problem can be written as a Hamiltonian optimization problem.
+The kind of reasoning developed here resembles the mindset of Refs.~\cite{sweke_generator_2021,pirnay_density_2022,liu_supervised_2021} to the problem of approximating solutions to combinatorial optimization.
+The argument we have put forth compellingly shows that quantum computers can indeed perform provably substantially better than classical computers on instances of approximating combinatorial optimization problems, in fact, featuring a super-polynomial speedup.
+To make contact with quantum approximate optimization, we also spell out how the problem instances can be written in terms \ntext{of} Hamiltonian optimization.
 While the results found here are highly motivating and do show the potential of quantum devices to tackle such practically relevant problems, it remains open to which extent this potential can be unlocked for short variational quantum circuits as they are accessible in near-term quantum computers.

-In addition to being a technical result presumably interesting in its own right---showcasing the potential of quantum computers to offer speedups when solving classical combinatorial optimization problems---it also conceptually provides guidance on the question what type of speedups one can expect in any approach.
+This result is interesting due to the technical aspects in its own right---showcasing the potential of quantum computers to offer speedups when tackling combinatorial optimization problems.
+It is also interesting conceptually, because it provides guidance on the question what type of speedups one can expect from further quantum approximation algorithms.
 The present work does \emph{not} suggest to solve NP-hard problems exactly on a quantum computer in polynomial time.
-Instead, we show that a quantum computer can approximate hard instances the hardness of which stems from the hardness of inverting the RSA encryption function in polynomial time, see Fig.~\ref{fig:Venn}.
-This can be seen as a positive result on the potential use of quantum computers to address combinatorial optimization problems.
-Colloquially speaking, our work provides guidance of the type of speedups one can hope to achieve for this class of problems, on fault tolerant quantum computers and, possibly, also by resorting variational quantum algorithms.
+Instead, \otext{we show} \ntext{we provide a full proof for} an in-principle quantum advantage for classically hard-to-approximate combinatorial optimization problems \ntext{and along the way introduce a polynomial reduction strategy.} This can be seen as a positive result on the potential use of fault tolerant quantum computers and, possibly, variational quantum algorithms to address such problems.